-This research paper comprehensively deals with the resonant SEPIC integrated with a based LED driver.
-This VFC consists of three diodes and two capacitors, and it offers higher efficiency over extensive supply and LED voltage ranges and power levels; in contrast to several resonant converter systems, reduced current and voltage ripple, current stress across the semiconductor device is also reduced by employing this Vfc.
+This research paper comprehensively deals with the resonant SEPIC integrated with a base LED driver.
+This Vfc consists of three diodes and two capacitors, and it offers higher efficiency over extensive supply and LED voltage ranges and power levels; in contrast to several resonant converter systems, employing this Vfc also reduces current and voltage ripple and current stress across the semiconductor device.

-3.1 CIRCUIT DESIGNING METHODS
+3.1.
+CIRCUIT DESIGNING METHODS